mateocarles/thortful-challenge/README.md

 ## Setup
 For running the API follow the next steps:

-Download Zip and extract content.
+Download Zip and extract content or clone the repo.

 ## On Windows
 ### Step 1: Install Docker Desktop for Windows